So I think I’ve finally found it.

-One thing I must say about the N26 app is it’s extremely well made.
+One thing I must say about the N26 app is it’s very well made.
 Everything moves smoothly, it’s intuitive and everything just looks and feels nice.
+Very Silicon Valley esque.

 There’s also a lot of other cool things on the app that just make it fun to use.